kmccalltech/ad-config/README.md

     </td>
   </tr>
 </table>
-<p>Open Active Directory Users & Computers from within the start menu.
-By right clicking on mydomain, create a new Organizational Unit (OU).
+<p>Open Active Directory Users & Computers from within the Start menu.
+By right-clicking on mydomain, create a new Organizational Unit (OU).

 Create one named _EMPLOYEES and create another named _ADMINS